mohanr/mohanr.github.io/_posts/2025-01-11-ImplementingaJITCompiledLanguagewithOCamlandLLVM.md

 published: true
 ---

 Notwithstanding the loftiness of the title, this is just a tutorial inspired by [Implementing a JIT Compiled Language with Haskell and LLVM](https://smunix.github.io/www.stephendiehl.com/llvm/index.html).
-I chose OCaml and decided to  select by own libraries to accomplish this.
+I chose OCaml and decided to  select my own libraries to accomplish this.
 So, for example, the parser using Angstrom, which I know nothing about.

 While I code I also strive to learn.